 3) Always check with your doctors to make sure they are happy for your child to travel.

 4) Take un-made-up antibiotics if your doctor will allow it, and every other medicine you might conceiveably need.

 5) Give the airline plenty of notice of any special requirements.

 6) Try to find an inclusive, welcoming resort/hotel/B&B if possible.
 You can often get a feel by asking a few questions and seeing what their response is, whether they seem as if they would take your family's differences in their stride or not.
 Some companies specialise in Family Holidays, such as Scott Dunn and Tots Too, and will be happy to discuss your needs and make recommendations based on that. some resorts will have special passes/access for children with disabilities, such as Disneyland.

 7) Plan your journeys carefully.
 Think of them as a mini holiday in themselves and take time to pack everything you will need to get from A to B happily and without stress.
-I always pack as big a bag as I can that will fit comfortably in the overhead locker, such as these cabin suitcases from Littlewoods.com.
+I always pack as big a bag as I can that will fit comfortably in the overhead locker, such as a cabin suitcase.
 There's enough room for everything from spare clothes, more spare clothes, pyjamas, masses of tempting healthy snacks and treats, a basic medical kit, tiny fun toiletries and as many new, unplayed-with-before small toys, stickers, colouring books and so on as I can squeeze in it.
 My girls love a rag doll with plasters, comb, bandages, hairclips and so on.

 It's also worth investing in noise-limiting children's headphones as they will actually fit, and your child might keep them on long enough to watch a whole film.
 Don't forget a sunhat, shades and sunscreen to pop on when you arrive if going somewhere hot.